-To enable the findings of this study to be summarised and appropriate conclusions drawn about drinking water quality and associated organisational arrangements in England/Wales and Ireland, this section has been split in two.
+To enable the findings of this study to be summarised and appropriate conclusions drawn about drinking water quality and associated organisational responses in England/Wales and Ireland, this section has been split into three sections.
 The first section summarises the study's finding with regard to water quality.
-The second section discusses the key organisational differences in relation to the provision of drinking water and its regulation.
+The second section details the key organisational differences in relation to the provision of drinking water and its regulation.
+The final section discusses the usefulness of Winter's organisational focus in furthering our understanding of the impact organisations have had on drinking water quality and its regulation.